 3.6 Solicitation for Other Companies or Products

-- During the term of the Pruver Agreement and for six (6) months thereafter, a Pruvit Promoter may not Recruit any fellow Pruvit Promoter or Customer for any direct sales or network marketing business, unless that fellow Promoter or Customer was personally Sponsored by such Promoter.
+- During the term of the Pruver Agreement and for six (6) months thereafter, a Pruvit Promoter may not Solicit any fellow Pruvit Promoter or Active Customer for any Direct Sales or Network Marketing business, unless that Promoter or Customer was personally Sponsored by such Promoter.

-- A Promoter may not display or bundle Pruvit products or services with any non-Pruvit opportunity, product, or service in any sales or marketing materials or meetings, online or otherwise, to avoid confusing or misleading a prospective Customer or Promoter into believing there is a relationship between the Pruvit and non-Pruvit products and services.
+- A Promoter may not display or bundle Pruvit products or services with any Competing Product, or any other Direct Sales/Network Marketing product or opportunity, in any sales or marketing materials or meetings, online or otherwise, to avoid confusing or misleading a prospective Customer or Promoter into believing there is a relationship between Pruvit and the Competing Product.

-- A Promoter shall not engage in any business-related training, including but not limited to, sales training, marketing training, multi-level marketing or direct sales training, or any similar type of training or educational services to any person or entity outside of the Promoter’s sales Organization, without prior written authorization from Pruvit.
-Any Promoter seeking authorization to conduct training under this provision must submit a written request to Compliance@Pruvithq.com that fully describes the nature of training, the training curriculum, the date of the proposed training, remuneration, if any, and the people or entity that will receive the training.
+- A Promoter shall not Solicit any person or entity in the Pruvit community for any non-Pruvit business-related training or educational services which require participants to pay an admission fee without prior written authorization from the Pruvit Compliance Department.
+Any Promoter seeking authorization to conduct training under this provision must submit a written request to email@example.com that fully describes the nature of training, the training curriculum, the date of the proposed training, remuneration, if any, and the people or entity that will receive the training.
 Any approval granted by Pruvit terminates at the conclusion of the specific training event described in Promoter’s written request and Promoter must seek approval under this provision for any and all future training events.

 - A violation of any of the provisions in this section shall constitute unreasonable and unwarranted contractual interference between Pruvit and its Promoters and will inflict irreparable harm on Pruvit.
 In such event, Pruvit may, at its sole discretion, impose any sanction it deems necessary and appropriate against the Promoter including termination of the offending Promoter’s Account, and/or seeking immediate injunctive relief without the necessity of posting a bond in addition to any other legal remedies that Pruvit may be entitled.